kopchik/smon/README.md

            cmd="ssh -o BatchMode=yes backupserver.net '/usr/bin/check_backups.sh'", interval=600)
 ~~~~

-Then run smon.py and brouse the results on http://localhost:8181/ .
+Then run smon.py and browse the results on http://localhost:8181/ .
 You may want to protect this page with a password :).